machinetranslate/machinetranslate.org/contributing/style.md

 ## Default to Wikipedia style

-Default to the Wikipedia's [Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style) and the [European Commission English Style Guide](https://ec.europa.eu/info/sites/default/files/styleguide_english_dgt_en.pdf) with regard to:
+Default to the Wikipedia’s [Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style) and the [European Commission English Style Guide](https://ec.europa.eu/info/sites/default/files/styleguide_english_dgt_en.pdf) with regard to:

-* Content that's neutral, factual and evergreen
+* Content that is neutral, factual and evergreen
-* Titles, capitalization, punctuation and formatting
+* Titles, capitalisation, punctuation and formatting
 * Linking to other articles with relative paths

 Default to UK English orthography and to International English vocabulary.